gameshowstudio/gameshowstudio.github.io/help/findingplayers.md

     * On the host's Find Players screen, tap the "Reset Connection" button.
     * On the players' "Not Connected to Host" screen, tap the "Reset Connection" button (which appears after several seconds).
 * If none of the options listed above work, try to [force Game Show Studio to quit](https://support.apple.com/en-us/HT201330){:target="_blank<!-- markup clean_ -->"}, then relaunch it on all devices (host and players).

-## About the Networking Modes

-Host devices that support Bluetooth Low Energy (iPhone 4s or newer, iPad 3rd generation or newer, iPod Touch 5th generation or newer) can select between two networking modes:

-* Reliable Networking Mode: This mode uses Bluetooth Low Energy to connect devices, which maintains connections better and usually provides faster device-to-device communication.
-This mode requires all player devices to support Bluetooth Low Energy.
-* Compatibility Mode: This mode uses a combination of Bluetooth and Wi-Fi to connect devices, and allows older devices (such as iPad 2 devices) to participate in games.

-The host can switch to Compatibility Mode by tapping "Don't See Who You're Looking For?" on the Find Players screen.
-If the host is already in Compatibility Mode, there will be an option to "Switch Back to Reliable Networking Mode" instead.
-If the host's device does not support Bluetooth Low Energy, it will be in Compatibility Mode by default, and there will not be an option to change it.